FAQ - Living On Campus

 - Appliances with exposed heating elements

 Possession of animals, other than fish as defined below, are prohibited.
 Any cost associated with the possession of an illegal animal will be charged to the responsible resident(s) or to all residents of the room/apartment, (damaged furniture, cleaning, pest control, etc.).
 Feeding or petting stray or wild animals is prohibited.
 Fish, may be maintained as pets, as long as they are kept in fish tanks which are no larger than 10 gallon capacity.
 Residents are responsible for maintaining the tanks and are responsible for any and all damage caused by the fish or the tank.
-This policy shall not effect service animals or emotional support animals approved by the Office for Students with Disabilities.
+This policy shall not effect service animals or emotional support animals approved by the Student Accessibility Services.

-Remember, each University Village and Innovation Village apartmetn unit has a full-size refrigerator-freezer.
+Remember, each University Village and Innovation Village apartment unit has a full-size refrigerator-freezer.

 Carpeting in student rooms IS NOT provided in Glades Park Towers, Heritage Park Towers, Indian River Towers, or Parliament Hall.
 Carpeting IS provided in the following areas: